NCI-GDC/gdc_tosvc_workflow/normaldb/README.md

 1. these files should be made available to biowcs and entered into indexd
    1. `git clone git@github.com:NCI-GDC/gdc_bed_liftover.git`
    1. Modify `gdc_bed_liftover/map_file_kit.ods` with `oocalc`
-      1. Find the row for the bait file of the target capture kit, and populate:
+      1. Find the row for the `bait` [2] file of the target capture kit, and populate:
          * `normaldb_rds` (column N)
          * `normaldb_txt` (column O)
          * one UUID values will need to be generated for each column, followed by a comma, and then the filename.